(301) 739-8577

 city park bathers

-The Earnest family and friends bath in Heyser’s Woods Lake Hagerstown Maryland, late 1800s.
+The Earnest family and friends bath in Heyser’s Woods Hagerstown Maryland, late 1800s.
 Photo courtesy decedent Carolyn Converse Cooper, England.

 John Henry Heyser became an expert horticulturist, turning part the fertile Heyser’s Woods in to a booming wine vineyard.
 The lumber from the cleared trees was milled on property and his wine became awarding winning, landing a prize for the “Best one-half dozen bottles of grape wine”.